GOAT095/langchain/README.md

 # Conversational Memory for LLMs with Langchain

 ```
+Conversational memory is how a chatbot can respond to multiple queries in a chat-like manner.
+It enables a coherent conversation, and without it, every query would be treated as an entirely independent input without considering past interactions.

 ConversationChain
 We can start by initializing the ConversationChain.
 We will use OpenAI’s text-davinci-003 as the LLM, but other models like gpt-3.5-turbo can be used.